 The Director of Admission is a member of the Senior Administrative Team and is responsible for the overall leadership, vision, and strategic planning direction for Indian Springs’ Office of Admission and Financial Aid.
-Functions which report to the Director include Financial Aid, Recruitment, and Admission Communications.
-The Advancement and Communications Offices operate independently, reporting to the Head of School, but the three together comprise the school’s External Affairs/Institutional Advancement team.
+Functions which report to the Director include Financial Aid, Recruitment, Enrollment Management and Admission Communications.
+The Office of Admission, in addition to the Advancement and Communications Offices comprise the school’s External Affairs team.

-The Director of Admission will report directly to the Head of School and will be responsible for developing and executing enrollment and recruitment initiatives and managing all related matters.
+The Director of Admission will work closely with the Head of School and the Assistant Head for External Affairs, and will be responsible for developing and executing enrollment and recruitment initiatives and managing all related matters.
 The Director of Admission will work closely with the School’s senior administrative staff, faculty, alumni, parents and Trustees.

 The ideal candidate is a thoughtful, articulate and experienced admissions professional who can both effectively lead staff and serve as a superb front-line ambassador for the School.
 The ability to orchestrate and run an admissions cycle with coordinated events, publications, and outreach efforts is essential to the mission of the office.
 In addition, at Indian Springs, a cultural fit is of equal importance to a candidate’s ability to perform the tasks associated with this role.
 To that end, Springs seeks candidates who are self-starters, problem solvers, leaders and effective communicators, who embody the School’s core values.